bllin001/narrative-characterization/README.md

 - **Narrative Characterization**:
   - Categorize narratives into Actors, Factors, and Mechanisms (AFM).
-  - Build structured models for visualization and analysis.
+  - You could build structured models for visualization and analysis.

-- **Entity Unification**:
-  - Merge entities with cosine similarity techniques using pre-trained Sentence-BERT (SBERT).
-  - Consolidate LLM outputs into a unified dataset.

 ---